Arizona Envirothon 2007

 Scientific articles can be excellent sources of actual data and broad concepts about an environmental issue.
 Scientific articles are usually peer reviewed by independent experts.
 Peer review doesn't necessarily guarantee that articles are free of errors, but it does lend substantial credibility to an article.
 Scientific articles range in scope from general reviews of an issue to specific research studies about a very small part of an issue.
 The links below cover that full range.

-- Teachers and coaches: These articles are not terribly tough academically relative to typical science articles, but some do contain sections of statistics, etc., that might be difficult for high schoolers.
-It might be best for you to read these articles first and highlight the need-to-know stuff while blocking out any gory details of methods and quantitative analyses.
+Note for teachers and coaches: These articles are not terribly tough academically relative to typical science articles, but some do contain sections of statistics, etc., that could be difficult for high schoolers.
+It might be best for you to read these articles first and highlight the need-to-know stuff while blocking out gory details of methods and quantitative analyses.

 The articles: